 Improperly Securing or Loading Cargo

 The FMCSA also dictates how various types of cargo, including hazardous materials, should be loaded and secured on semi-trucks.
-Dangerously loading cargo in a semi-truck, tanker truck, or even a tow truck can easily result in big rig crashes.
+Dangerously loading cargo in a semi-truck, tanker truck, or even a tow truck can result in big rig crashes.

 State and federal regulations guidelines expressly set the requirements for the loaded cargo’s weight, size, width, length, and height.
 In addition, there are additional detailed requirements for adequately securing a semi’s load.
 Negligence, mistakes, or carelessness with the loading process can result in catastrophic and fatal large truck accidents.